CAP: Evaluation of Persuasive and Creative Image Generation: Introduction

-To summarize our contributions: \begin{itemize} \item We introduce three novel evaluation metrics for advertisement image generation task: Creativity, Alignment, and Persuasiveness (CAP). \item We show that current state-of-the-art public T2I models perform poorly in terms of creativity, persuasiveness, and alignment when generating advertisement images from abstract text, especially for public service ads. \item We propose a simple yet effective approach that leverages LLMs to improve the generation of ad images. \end{itemize}
+To summarize our contributions: \begin{itemize} \item We introduce three novel metrics for advertisement image generation: Creativity, Alignment, and Persuasion. \item We show that current state-of-the-art public T2I models perform poorly in terms of creativity, persuasion, and alignment when generating advertisement images from abstract text, especially for public service ads. \item We propose a simple yet effective approach that leverages LLMs to improve the generation of ad images. \end{itemize}